← All varieties

 Fruit

-Form: Elliott describes the fruit as roundish obovate; Thomas describes it as obovate-pyriform, somewhat conic.
+Medium in size.
+Elliott describes the shape as roundish obovate; Thomas describes it as obovate-pyriform and somewhat conic.
+Both agree on a broadly obovate character.

-Stem: Long (Thomas gives approximately an inch and a half), largest where it joins the tree (Elliott).
-Set without depression on the rounded point of the neck, which is slightly russeted (Thomas).
-Elliott notes a slight cavity, often with a small lip on one side of the stem.
+Long (Thomas gives approximately an inch and a half), and largest where it joins the tree (Elliott).
+Set without depression, resting on the rounded point of the neck (Thomas).
+Elliott notes the cavity is slight, sometimes with a small lip on one side of the stem; Thomas describes the neck as slightly russeted at the point where the stalk is set.

-Cavity: Slight, often a little lipped on one side of the stem (Elliott).
-Thomas describes the stem as set without depression on the neck, indicating little or no true cavity.
+Slight; often with a small lip on one side of the stem (Elliott).
+Thomas describes the fruit as set without depression on the neck, implying a minimal or absent cavity, consistent with Elliott's characterization.

 Season